You made a good chunk of money this year! But TurboTax has some bad news for you: you owe more than you can afford!

 TIP: Another way to file Form 2553 is by attaching it to the business’s first S corporation tax return (Form 1120-S) and mailing it.
 If you choose this approach, make sure to write “INCLUDES LATE ELECTION(S) FILED PURSUANT TO REV. PROC.
 2013-30” on top of the first page of the S-Corp tax return.
 You could also try to e-file the S corp return if your tax software allows it.
 The only problem with this approach is that if your Form 2553 gets disapproved, you will face a rejected tax return, wasted time and additional penalties.
 All of this will take more time to sort out.
 That's why it makes more sense not to wait until the last moment to file Form 2553 along with the return.
 It is more practical to mail Form 2553 beforehand if time allows.

-Finally, note that a late S Corp election only works if you have an existing entity at the state level.
+Finally, please note that a late S Corp election only works if you have an existing entity at the state level.
 You can’t request a late S Corp election if there was no LLC or corporation registered in your state on the date you want your S Corp to start.
 This is because S Corp status is given only to existing LLCs and corporations.
 We wrote about it in detail here.